timmckague/timandvictoria/src/pages/blog/2019-04-10-discover-morocco-as-a-travelling-trio.md

 **Day 1: Travel to the ocean-side town of Essaouira**

 We left Casablanca on the 10:30am bus and headed for the coast.
-We knew we would have time to explore Morocco’s largest city at the end of our trip, and wanted to acquaint ourselves with Morocco in the laid-back, ocean-side town of Essaouira.
+We knew we would have time to explore Morocco’s largest city at the end of our trip, and wanted to acclimatize ourselves with Morocco in the laid-back, ocean-side town of Essaouira.

 Here is an excerpt from Grace's journal on some of her observations from the bus ride: